>

 Jim Moray sang Two Sisters in 2003 too on his CD Sweet England.

 Steeleye Span sang The Three Sisters on their 2004 CD Bloody Man and on their 2009 live CD and DVD Live at a Distance.
-The middle sister doesn’t have anything exciting to do.
+The middle sister didn’t have anything exciting to do, so they recorded it again as Two Sisters on their 2017 CD Dodgy Bastards.
+They noted on their first album:

 Rachel Unthank sang Cruel Sister as the title track of Rachel Unthank & The Winterset’s 2005 album, Cruel Sister.
 She noted